kchea002/Whelp-Winter-is-Coming/README.md

 ## Features

 * Secure user authentication created with BCrypt.
-* Users can see various businesses throughout Westeros, along with their reviews.
+* Shows various businesses throughout Westeros with reviews in an organized, easily-read format.
+* Allows users to search for businesses by location or name.
-* User is able to create only one review for a business and delete it.
+* User is able to create and delete reviews for businesses.

 ### Search